ddeutils/ddeutil-workflow/docs/api/stages.md

 | echo  | str \| None | `None`  | A message that want to show on the stdout.                                                                       |
 | sleep | float       |   `0`   | A second value to sleep before start execution.
 This value should gather or equal 0, and less than 1800 seconds. |

-## Bash Stage
+### Bash Stage

-Bash execution stage that execute bash script on the current OS.
+Bash stage executor that execute bash script on the current OS.
-If your current OS is Windows, it will run on the bash in the WSL.
+If your current OS is Windows, it will run on the bash from the current WSL.
+It will use `bash` for Windows OS and use `sh` for Linux OS.

 !!! warning

-    I get some limitation when I run shell statement with the built-in subprocess package.
+    This stage has some limitation when it runs shell statement with the built-in subprocess package.
 It does not good enough to use multiline statement.
-    Thus, I add writing ``.sh`` file before execution process for fix this issue.
+Thus, it will write the `.sh` file before start running bash command for fix this issue.

 !!! example "YAML"